rtoal/ple/algol68/README.md

 brew install algol68g
 ```

-To start writing code you can write from these [example programs]. (https://jmvdveer.home.xs4all.nl/en.browse.algol-68-genie-current.html)
+To start writing code you can write from these [example programs](https://jmvdveer.home.xs4all.nl/en.browse.algol-68-genie-current.html).

 Programs can be run from the command line like so: